johnvenkiah/CI_MS2_John_Venkiah/README.md

 #### Site owner goals

-The main goal is to create a web app that can be used for amusement but also in the early stages of music education.
+The main goal is to create a web app that can be used for educational and amusement purposes.

 ##### As a site owner I would like to: